sahilpohare/pingerchips-js-client/README.md

 ## SockJS compatibility

 Most browsers have a limit of 6 simultaneous connections to a single domain, but Internet Explorer 6 and 7 have a limit of just 2.
-This means that you can only use a single Pusher Channels connection in these browsers, because SockJS requires an HTTP connection for incoming data and another one for sending.
+This means that you can only use a single Pingerchips Channels connection in these browsers, because SockJS requires an HTTP connection for incoming data and another one for sending.
 Opening the second connection will break the first one as the client won't be able to respond to ping messages and get disconnected eventually.

 All other browsers work fine with two or three connections.